elfhosted/elfhosted.com/docs/index.md

 :star::star::star::star::star: [\@alon.hearter (Discord)](https://discord.com/channels/396055506072109067/1234856745696886784/1235106033144434749)

+> "The Elfhosted product alone is great.
+The team is super transparent on the issues and resolutions that happen as it grows.
+Lots of opportunity to self-solve issues, but the support from both mods and darth-penguini is SO quick and proactive.
+Props to them."

+:star::star::star::star::star: [\@elevenfifteen (Discord)](https://discord.com/channels/396055506072109067/1234856745696886784/1245143888893575292)

 > "really enjoying the service from elfhosted.
 The setup is really easy from the guides on the website.
 And the help on the discord channel is really quick."

 :star::star::star::star::star: [\@jrhd13 (Discord)](https://discord.com/channels/396055506072109067/1234856745696886784/1242251199290277953)